kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 in the pod resources that happen between the Pod creation and container creation in e.g.  scenarios where in-place pod updates are involved.

+[KEP-1287][kep-1287] ([Issue][kep-1287-issue]) Beta in Kubernetes v1.32
-[KEP-1287][kep-1287] Beta ([PR][kep-1287-beta-pr]) proposes to add new UpdatePodSandboxResources rpc to the CRI API.
-If/when KEP-1287 is implemented as proposed, the UpdatePodSandboxResources CRI message is updated to include the resource information of all containers (aligning with UpdateContainerResourcesRequest).
+introduced UpdatePodSandboxResources rpc to the CRI API.
+The UpdatePodSandboxResources CRI message is updated to include the resource information of all containers (aligning with UpdateContainerResourcesRequest).

+[KEP-2837][kep-2837] ([Issue][kep-2837-issue]) Alpha in Kubernetes v1.32
-[KEP-2837][kep-2837] Alpha ([PR][kep-2837-alpha-pr]) proposes to add new Pod-level resource requirements field to the PodSpec.
-This information will be be added to the PodResourceConfig message, similar to the container resource information, if/when KEP-2837 is implemented as proposed.
+introduced Pod-level resource requirements field to the PodSpec.
+The PodResourceConfig message in the CRI API is updated to include the Pod-level resource requirements.

 ### CRI API